Best Spray Parks and Splash Pads for Kids Around Seattle, the Eastside and North Sound

 Tukwila Community Center spray park, Tukwila

-Readers alerted us to this splash and spray park located at Tukwila Community Center, with fish spouts to aim, fountains and other features.
+This splash and spray park is located at Tukwila Community Center, with fish spouts to aim, fountains and other features.

 Town Square Plaza fountain, Kent

-The fountain in Kent’s Town Square Plaza has an unusual feature, a 13,000-pound granite ball sculpture, which can be rotated in its base.
+The fountain in Kent’s Town Square Plaza has an unusual feature: a 13,000-pound granite ball sculpture that can be rotated in its base.
 Kids and adults alike enjoy giving it a spin.

 Les Gove Park Rotary Spray Playground, Auburn